 Cross the B4493 and pick up the gravel track again on the opposite side.
 Although you can cross the road directly here, it’s safest to make a small detour and cross at the lights, particularly if you have children.
 Follow the gravel track left around the perimeter of the University Technical College (UTC).
 As of February 2021 part of the track is flooded for a short stretch.
 It’s passable in trainers either side of the puddle, but don’t wear your best shoes!
 There are lovely views to your left, although it’s surprising how close the A34 is.

 Follow the track until you reach Pennyroyal Place.
 Turn right when the road bends sharp.
 When Greenfinch Road branches off to your left, take the path that runs parallel to it, a few metres away.
 Follow this path, past the playground areas, until you reach a small crossroads by the end of the fence.
 Turn left and slightly back on yourself and walk down to the road.
 Cross the road and take the gravel path directly opposite.
 Follow it down a slope and around until you reach a sharp left hand bend.
 At this point, turn sharp right back up to the houses.
-(As an aside, I must check where the path goes if you continue following to the left; it led down to a large flooded section on the day I visited so I was unable to explore further).
+The path to the left leads to Harwell; you might like to explore it in future on this walk.

 When the gravel path meets tarmac, turn left onto Kestrel Way.
 Follow this until the road bends right.
 Take the gravel path, walking parallel to the wire fence on your left, straight onto Lisa Head Avenue.
 Continue on to Gary O’Donnell Drive.
 These road names (and five others) honour Army bomb disposal soldiers who lost their lives in the course of their work.
 Follow the road until it bends right and then take the tarmac path at the bend and follow it as it curves up beside the trees and benches.
 Walk along Ash Way until you reach a footpath off to your left, to join the main road.